TectonicFury/Generic-C-DataStructures/README.md

 # Generic Data Structures in C (using macros)
 The data structures in this repository are a C port of Sedgewick's recursive implementations in Java.
 Currently, it has support for (unbalanced) BSTs and Red-Black BSTs.
-To make use of a data structure, include the appropriate header file and initialise it by passing required arguments for types and comparison functions.
+To make use of a data structure, simply include the appropriate header file and initialise it by passing required arguments for types and comparison functions.

 As an example, here is what a macro initialisation for Red-Black tree having **int** as both key and value type looks like (pay attention to the naming convention for the comparison functions):